 Cellars

 Repair category -

-Notes None.
+Notes N/A

-Electricity

-Repair category 1

-Notes The trade bodies governing electrical installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once every five years, by a competent Electrician.
+Electricity Repair category 1 Notes The trade bodies governing electrical installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once every five years, by a competent Electrician.
+The electrical wiring system should therefore be checked, tested and upgraded if necessary by an NIC/EIC Registered electrician.
+Any recommendations made with regard to the safety of the installation should be undertaken.
+Some of the power outlets are of cruder, box type.
+The consumer unit is very small.

-Gas

-Repair category 1

-Notes The trade bodies governing gas installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.
+Gas Repair category 1 Notes The trade bodies governing gas installations currently advise that these should be tested prior to a change of occupancy and, thereafter, at least once per year, by a Gas Safe Registered Contractor.
+The gas system should therefore be checked and tested by a Gas Safe registered contractor.

-F Water, plumbing and bathroom fittings Repair category 2 Notes The plumbing installation, where visible, is in modern materials.
+Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing installation, where visible, is in modern materials.
 There may be hidden sections of lead pipe still in use.
-The bathroom fittings are in white and of modern style.
-There is a slight gap between the tub and the edge tiles to the wall at the shower end of the bath.
-Some prompt attention here is required to ensure water tightness.
-The seller indicated this would be remedied.
+The shower room fittings are in white and reasonably modern.
+Some typical wear was noted to the seals and tiling finishes.
+Some routine attention should be carried out to ensure proper water tightness.